CKE Restaurants

-CKE Restaurants Holdings (an acronym from Carl Karcher Enterprises) is an American fast food corporation and is the parent organization for the Carl's Jr., Hardee's, Green Burrito, and Red Burrito brands.
-CKE Restaurants is a subsidiary of the private equity firm, Roark Capital Group, and is headquartered in Franklin, Tennessee.
+CKE Restaurants Holdings, Inc. (an acronym for Carl Karcher Enterprises) is an American fast food corporation and is the parent organization for the Carl's Jr., Hardee's, Green Burrito, and Red Burrito brands.
+CKE Restaurants is headquartered in Franklin, Tennessee.

 In October 2020, CKE Restaurants operated or franchised to locations in 44 US states and 43 foreign countries and US territories.

 History

 1940s

-In 1941 Carl's Jr. founder, Carl Karcher, entered the fast food market by purchasing a hot dog cart in Los Angeles.
+In 1941, Carl's Jr. founder, Carl Karcher, entered the fast food market by purchasing a hot dog cart in Los Angeles.

 1950s

 In 1956, Karcher opened the first Carl's Jr. restaurants in Anaheim and Brea, California.

 1990s

 In 1996, CKE acquired Rally's and Taco Bueno.
+The plan was to rebranded Rally's into the Carl's Jr. imaging, though they later determined later in the year that Rally's was not suitable.

+In 1997, CKE acquired Hardee's from Canadian-based company Imasco.
+By 1998, CKE rebranded Hardee's into the Carl's Jr. imaging including the Happy Star logo and parts of its lunch menu but kept the Hardee's name and left the breakfast menu intact.

 Rally's was later sold to Checkers in 1999.
 Checkers and Rally's then followed a similar regionalization concept as CKE has for its Carl's Jr. and Hardee's chains.
 Taco Bueno was sold in 2001 when private investment group Jacobson Partners purchased the chain for US$72.5 million dollars to help aid CKE Restaurants in a debt battle.

-In 1997, CKE acquired Hardee's from Canadian-based company Imasco.